DataDog/browser-sdk/packages/rum/README.md

 ### TypeScript

 Types are compatible with TypeScript >= 3.8.2.
-For earlier versions, import JS sources and use global variables to avoid any compilation issues:
+For earlier versions, import JavaScript sources and use global variables to avoid any compilation issues:

 ```javascript
 import '@datadog/browser-rum/bundle/datadog-rum'